 A criminal record may not be reason enough to disqualify a candidate.
 Hawaii, New York, Pennsylvania, and Wisconsin currently have laws that require organizations to formally state how a candidate’s criminal record would directly impact their ability to perform a specific job.
 If it’s not directly related to job responsibilities, it may not be reason enough to legally disqualify someone.

 Think you can add a credit check to your employment background check?
-You may have to think again if you live in California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, Oregon, Vermont, or Washington.
+You may have to think again.
+Especially if you live in California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, Oregon, Vermont, or Washington.
 These states have passed legislation that limits the use of employment credit checks.
 Other states are striving to pass legislation so it’s likely more will soon follow suit.